sstsimulator/sst-macro/docs/manual/manual.md

 A minimal parameter file setting up a 2D-torus topology is shown below.
 A detailed listing of parameter namespaces and keywords is given in Section [7](#chapter:parameters).
 The preferred input files now use namespaces.
-However, for consistency with previous versions, we also show the deprecated parameters.

 ````
 amm_model = amm1